wandb/docs/docs/guides/launch/setup-launch-sagemaker.md

 <!-- If you don't have these resources, create them in AWS or follow our walkthrough tutorial [[link]]. -->

-### Create an IAM role for Launch agent
+### Create a IAM Policy for Launch agent

-The Launch agent needs permission to create Amazon SageMaker training jobs.
-Follow the procedure below to create an IAM role:

-1. From the IAM screen in AWS, create a new role.
+1. From the IAM screen in AWS, create a new policy.
-2. For **Trusted Entity**, select **AWS Account** (or another option that suits your organization's policies).
-3. Scroll through the permissions screen and click **Next**.
-4. Give the role a name and description.
-5. Select **Create role**.
-6. Under **Add permissions**, select **Create inline policy**.
-7. Toggle to the JSON policy editor, then paste the following policy based on your use case.
+2. Toggle to the JSON policy editor, then paste the following policy based on your use case.
 Substitute values enclosed with `<>` with your own values:
 <Tabs
   defaultValue="build"
   values={[